-In fiscal years 2023, 2022, and 2021, we expended \$11.4 million, \$11.t million, and \$11.1 million, respectively, on product R&D activities.
+In fiscal years 2024, 2023, and 2022, we expended \$11.6 million, \$11.4 million, and \$11.6 million, respectively, on product R&D activities.
 We expect to continue investing in R&D to advance our expertise and leadership in cellular nutrition, as well as overall health and wellness.
-In 2024, we plan to shift spending towards increased investments into early stage research and scientific investigations as we believe our trusted history of scientifically-supported products is a sustainable competitive advantage that provides a substantial barrier to entry for competitors who wish to enter our space.
+In 2025, we plan to continue our increased investments into early-stage research and scientific innovation as we believe these investments continue to provide a sustainable competitive advantage.